-With its magnificent castle, pretty riverside setting, long countryside walks, pretty river views and feast of fantastic restaurants, the Queen's home town is fit for a royal wedding – and a fabulous weekend break too
+With its magnificent castle, pretty riverside setting, long countryside walks, and a feast of fantastic restaurants, the Queen's home town is fit for a royal wedding – and a fabulous weekend break too

 It was originally built as a fort, and the first monarch to use it as a house was Henry I in 1110.
 His grandson, Henry II, converted it into a palace.
 In 1215, King John rode out from Windsor to sign the Magna Carta at nearby Runnymede.
 In 1642, Oliver Cromwell used it as a prison; during the Restoration, Charles II made it more magnificent than ever, adding a new set of State Apartments.
 When Queen Victoria made the castle her official residence, Windsor became the centre of the British Empire.
 Having survived the Second World War and a terrible fire in 1992, the castle remains the town’s crowning glory.

 Follow High Street all the way to the footbridge, cross the Thames and you’re in Windsor’s sister-settlement, Eton.
 Separated by the river, they’re essentially two towns in one, and have had close ties since Henry VI founded Eton College in 1440.
 Princes Harry and William both went to school here, and blended in easily with all the other teenage boys in billowing school gowns.
 Now an enclave of little independent ships, Eton’s quaint High Street feels like a natural extension of its larger neighbour.

 To escape most of the seven million tourists that pour into Windsor and Eton annually, head into Windsor Great Park.
 Once a vast Norman hunting forest, this 20 sq km green space is now a mix of gardens, woods and open grassland grazed by herds of deer.

 When to go: Year round.
-September-March for access to Windsor Castle’s Semi-State Rooms; the castle closes entirely on 17-18 June 2018.
+Visit between September and March for access to Windsor Castle’s Semi-State Rooms; the castle closes entirely on 17-18 June 2018.

 Getting there: Windsor is 1.6km from Junction 6 of the M4.
 There are two railway stations, Windsor & Eton Central (connects with Slough, where fast trains run to London Paddington and Reading) and Windsor and Eton Riverside (connects with London Waterloo).
 Heathrow is 20km east; bus routes 71 and 77 link Windsor and Terminal 5.

 Getting around: The compact centre is best explored on foot.
-Buses serve the wider area; an Explorer FirstDay ticket offers unlimited travel for 24 hours for £8 (firstgroup.com).
+Buses serve the wider area; an Explorer FirstDay ticket offers unlimited travel for 24 hours for £8.

 Further info: windsor.gov.uk